nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % ipa-adtrust-install --add-sids --add-agents --enable-compat

 This will do what we need.
 If you do not have legacy clients (RHEL 5, Solaris, HP-UX, AIX, SLES 11.4, the list goes on), then you do not need to enable compat mode.
+Though, it could be useful to have it for certain apps.

 You will now need to open the necessary ports.
 Do this on both masters.